Uqido/backupper/README.md

 ⚠️ __WARNING__: the backupper configuration file contains many important passwords, so be careful to lock it and protect it with care!

+To backup only specific databases you can pass the option `-o db1,db3`.
+In this way only databases under the key `db1` and `db3` will be backupped, ignoring the others configuration keys.

 ## Resources
 * [Blog post about Backupper](https://tech.uqido.com/2018/07/16/backupper-tool-backup-database/) (italian only).